Relocation Guide

 Should I sell my Toronto home first or buy up here first?

-It depends on your financial situation and risk tolerance.
-Most buyers sell first to know exactly what they have to work with, then rent short-term while searching up here.
-Some use a bridge loan to buy before selling.
-I’ll walk you through both options and help you decide what makes sense.
+Most buyers sell first to know exactly what they have, then rent short-term while searching.
+Some use a bridge loan.
+I’ll walk you through both options.

-From the first conversation to closing, most relocations take 3–6 months.
-Some move faster if they’re already pre-approved and know the area.
-I recommend at least 2–3 weekend visits to get a feel for different communities before committing.
+From first conversation to closing, most relocations take 3–6 months.
+I recommend at least 2–3 weekend visits before committing.

 Can I use my Toronto agent to buy in Simcoe County?

-Technically yes, but you’d be working with someone who doesn’t know the local market, the neighbourhoods, or the nuances of rural and waterfront properties.
-A local agent who lives and works here will save you from costly mistakes and find opportunities a Toronto agent would miss.
+Technically yes, but you’d be working with someone who doesn’t know the local market, neighbourhoods, or nuances of rural and waterfront properties.

 Is now a good time to buy in Simcoe County?